GLOBAL MARKETS-Stocks dip, bonds fall as CPI keeps Fed on course

 * Yellen speech likely to bolster case for 2015 rate rise

-* Brent crude oil falls ahead of long weekend (Updates with oil settlement prices, Yellen speech)
+* Brent crude oil slips ahead of long weekend (Updates to U.S. market open, adds byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, May 22 Global equity markets dipped but remained near record highs on Friday after Federal Reserve Chair Janet Yellen said she expected interest rates to rise this year, a view that lifted bond yields and was bolstered by rising core consumer prices.
+NEW YORK, May 22 Global equity markets dipped modestly Friday but remained near record highs, while the yield on U.S. government debt rose as a gain in core consumer prices in April should keep the Federal Reserve on course to raise interest rates later this year.

-In a speech to a business group in Providence, Rhode Island, Yellen said she expected economic data to strengthen and noted that some of the economy's weakness at the start of the year might be due to "statistical noise."

-Yellen's tone on when the rate lift-off would begin appeared stronger, as she and other Fed policymakers try to close the gap between the central bank's view and that of the market.

 The benchmark 10-year U.S. Treasury note was down 8/32 in price, pushing its yield up to 2.2145 percent.